 The Company has entered into a management agreement with FIDAC, which provides for an initial term through December 31, 2010 with automatic one-year extension options and subject to certain termination rights.
 The Company pays FIDAC a quarterly management fee equal to 1.50% per annum of the gross Stockholders' Equity (as defined in the management agreement) of the Company.
+FIDAC is also entitled to a quarterly incentive fee equal to 20% of the dollar amount by which Core Earnings (as defined in the management agreement) on a rolling four-quarter basis and before the incentive fee, exceeds the product of (1) the weighted average of the issue price per share of all of our public offerings multiplied by the weighted average number of shares of common stock outstanding in such quarter and (2) 0.50% plus one-fourth of the average of the one month LIBOR rate for such quarter and the previous three quarters.
+For the initial four quarters following the Company's initial public offering, Core Earnings and the LIBOR rate will be calculated on the basis of each of the previously completed quarters on an annualized basis.
+Core Earnings and LIBOR rate for the initial quarter will each be calculated from the settlement date of the offering on an annualized basis.
+The management agreement provides that FIDAC may at the election of the Company's board of directors receive all or a portion of its incentive fee, if any, in shares of common stock subject to certain ownership limitations.
 Management fees paid to FIDAC for the six months ended June 30, 2008 were \$4.5 million.
 Management fees paid to FIDAC at December 31, 2007 were \$1.2 million.